Coronavirus: Germany sees record daily increase in new cases | DW | 15.10.2020

-Germany has posted 6,638 new COVID-19 infections.
-The country has reported a significant rise in new cases in recent weeks, to levels not seen since the start of the pandemic.
-The last record daily increase was in March.
+Germany posted over 6,000 new cases.
+Levels like this have not been seen since the start of the pandemic.
+German citizens' behavior will influence how Christmas is celebrated this year, warned Health Minister Jens Spahn.

-Germany saw a record daily increase in new coronavirus cases on Thursday, reporting 6,638 new infections and bringing the total since the start of the pandemic to 341,223, according to data from the Robert Koch Institute for infectious diseases.
+Germany saw a record daily increase in new coronavirus cases on Thursday, reporting 6,638 new infections, according to data from the Robert Koch Institute, the agency responsible for disease control and prevention.

 Germany's previous record daily increase was 6,294 on March 28.
 The country also reported 33 new deaths, bringing the total number of fatalities to 9,710.